-We believe that rural communities have been given a false choice between jobs and forests.
+We believe that rural communities have been given a false choice between jobs and the natural environment.
 Our economic development work seeks to create economic opportunity and promote the health of local forests.

 Meeting Nature’s Needs